hiunicornstudio/unicornstudio.js/README.md

       // if the scenes container changes size and you need to resize the scene
       // scene.resize()

+      // if you need to pause the scene
+      // scene.paused = true;

+      // if you need to resume the scene
+      // scene.paused = false;
     })
     .catch((err) => {
       console.error(err);